caseyszilagyi/Breakout-Game/README.md

 - When the ball hits the corner of a brick it often doesn't bounce off in the way it is supposed to.
 This is due to an error in the ball bouncing logic that I couldn't quite get right.

-- The bad power up that speeds up the ball only works occasionally
+- The bad power up that speeds up the ball only works occasionally.

 - The paddle gets more sensitive to the arrow keys each time a new level is reached.